ulrikforsgren/netconf/README.rst

 example of an initial example.
 The modules with async support are found in directory async_netconf.

+TODO:
+1. Merge and use NetconfSSHServer
+2. Merge and use SSHUserPassController
+3. Merge and use NetconfServerSession
+4. Create tests for server
+5. Look into client

 This package supports creating both netconf clients and servers.
 It also provides a CLI netconf client utility.
 An example server is included under the `example` subdirectory.